docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 A value of -1 for either the width or height in the preferredSize value causes the layout manager to calculate that dimension, while using the specified value for the other.
 For details of how you can set these property values to affect the automatic layout, see :ref:`automatic-layout-properties`.

-NOTE: The default font and font size are chosen differently on different platforms, and by different applications on the same platform, so ScriptUI windows that are created the same way can appear different in different contexts.
+.. note:: The default font and font size are chosen differently on different platforms, and by different applications on the same platform, so ScriptUI windows that are created the same way can appear different in different contexts.

 .. _automatic-layout-properties: